-If someone has said that they have thoughts of suicide and that they don’t know what they want to do, then you should support them to call their GP, and tell the receptionist the situation.
+If someone has said that they have thoughts of suicide and that they do not know what they want to do, then you should support them to call their GP, and tell the receptionist the situation.

 The Staying Safe website has instant online access to help you talk to someone, and the best ways to help them.
-It’s important that the person you are talking to feels listened to, and that someone cares about them.
+It is important that the person you are talking to feels listened to, and that someone cares about them.

 Being bereaved by suicide can have an impact on loved ones left behind.

 In Cornwall we have a dedicated service which can support friends and family of someone who has died by suicide.
 The Outlook South West suicide liaison service provides support through trained professionals with specialist skills.
-If you or someone you know would like to access this free service you can call them direct on 01208 871905, or referrals can be made by your GP/health professional.
+If you, or someone you know, would like to access this free service you can call them direct on 01208 871905.
+Referrals can also be made by your GP or a health professional.